apache/iotdb/docs/SystemDesign/SchemaManager/SchemaManager.md

 #### findPath

-It's a recursive function to get all the statisfied MNode in MTree from root until the number of timeseris list has reached limit or all the MTree has been traversed.
+It's a recursive function to get all the statisfied MNode in MTree from root until the number of timeseries list has reached limit or all the MTree has been traversed.

 ### show timeseries with index